 The benefits of ginseng are wide-reaching.
 Overall, it is a great immune booster, which can be taken to ward off illnesses.
 It is an excellent energy giver, stimulating blood supply and circulation.
 It is often used as a booster for those suffering fatigue.
 This is great if you want to maximise your workout and your recovery after the gym.

 However, it also has stress-reducing properties.
-This is because the root is an adaptogen.
-Taking ginseng makes your brain work more efficiently, combatting feelings of being overwhelmed.
-So it will appeal to those that like to use their workouts to de-stress and clear their head.
+This is because the root is considered to be an ‘adaptogen’, which means that they can help the body resist stressors.
+Therefore, some people believe that taking ginseng can help your brain to work more efficiently, combatting feelings of being overwhelmed.

-In improving circulation, ginseng helps to promote healthy blood pressure, which in turn helps avoid heart disease.
-In addition, healthy blood flow also ensures that muscles get the oxygen they need during and after exercise.
+As it is thought to improve circulation, ginseng may also help to promote healthy blood pressure, ensures that muscles get the oxygen they need during and after exercise.

-Ginseng has also been attributed to alleviating symptoms of depression.
-This in part is due to Ginseng encouraging the release of feel-good endorphins.
-So if you want to ramp up your work out buzz, this is the supplement for you.
+Ginseng has also been attributed to alleviating symptoms of depression, which may be in part due to the fact the herb can encourage the release of feel-good endorphins.
+So if you’re looking for a way to ramp up your workout buzz, this could be the supplement for you.

 Women who have irregular periods may also be recommended ginseng to help to control their menstrual cycle.
 Ginseng also offers many anti-ageing properties, and so it is commonly found in beauty products and wellbeing supplements.
 When compared with other varieties of ginseng, Korean ginseng is the most powerful.
 It has a higher percentage of ginsenosides.